 - Make sure to give the student opportunities to help schedule events in their calendar.
 At first they may need a good bit of support in placing the symbols in the order in which they will do them.

 - Start each activity by going to the calendar, getting the appropriate symbol, discussing that activity (by assigning each activity a symbol, you are putting a label on it; you are giving it a name), go do the activity, and then bring the activity symbol back to the calendar and put it in the “finished box”.
 Repeat the process for every activity.

 - Review all of your activities at the end of the day.
 All of your activity symbols should then be in the finished box, because they are now in the past.

-You could think of it like our daily planner or schedule.
-All kids need one, even if they’re at the anticipation level.
-We as teachers should provide their schedule for them if they are unable to plan for themselves.
+You could think of this type of calendar like our daily planner or schedule.
+As teachers, it is important to provide their schedule for them if they are unable to plan for themselves.

 Here you can see combination daily and two-week calendar.
 Also, there is a combination of forms: real objects and tactile symbols.